HongyuJerryWang/LGP-Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 ## Running the default configuration

-This configuration file mostly relies on the default hyperparameter values and only specifies the minimum information needed.
+This configuration file mostly relies on the default hyperparameter values and only specifies the minimum information needed:

 ```
 {